A timeline of the investigation into Trump’s Mar-a-Lago documents

-How Trump’s second indictment unfolded: A timeline of the investigation into Mar-a-Lago documents

-Ex-president was indicted on 37 federal charges over his handling of classified documents after leaving the White House
+Ex-president Donald Trump was arrested on 37 federal charges over his handling of classified documents after leaving the White House

-Donald Trump has been indicted on federal charges relating to the storage of classified national defence documents dating from his presidency at his Mar-a-Lago mansion in Palm Beach, Florida.
+Donald Trump has now been arrested and formally charged with a string of federal charges relating to the storage of classified national defence documents dating from his presidency at his Mar-a-Lago mansion in Palm Beach, Florida.

-The 45th president of the United States will now appear in federal court in Miami on Tuesday 13 June.
+The 45th president of the United States appeared in federal court in Miami on 13 June where he pleaded not guilty to all 37 counts.
 Should he ultimately be convicted, he could face a maximum combined sentence of 100 years in prison.

 His resort home was raided by the FBI in August 2022 as part of a hunt for search papers and other government records that should never have left the White House when his presidency ended in January 2021, a dramatic move that came as a surprise to the general public.